UoaWDCC/wdcc-cmlg-frontend/README.md

 ```
 npm install mui-datatables --save
 ```
 After finishing installation, you can pull the code from the master branch down to your local computers.
-(Assume you are currenly inside the my-app directory)
+(Assume you are currently inside the my-app directory)
 ```
 git init
 git add remote origin url